Glyphosate & Glyphosate Formulations

 Genetic Toxicity Testing

-Glyphosate, AMPA, and glyphosate-based formulations that are active in an in vitro screening assay for DNA damage will be tested in the following in vitro genotoxicity assays, in the presence or absence of an exogenous rat liver metabolic activation system:
+Glyphosate, AMPA, and glyphosate-based formulations that are active in an in vitro screening assay for DNA damage will be tested in the following in vivo genotoxicity assays, in the presence or absence of an exogenous rat liver metabolic activation system:

 - Bacterial mutagenicity assays with S. typhimurium tester strains TA100, TA98, TA97, TA1535, and E. coli tester strain WP2.